AffableAWE/async-gateway-proxy/README.md

 The first milestone is to implement a minimal working reverse proxy: receive an HTTP request, match it against `config.yaml`, forward it to the correct backend, and return the backend response to the client.

-This project is intended to demonstrate backend infrastructure fundamentals such as service-to-service communication, request routing, observability, and containerized deployment.